marta-ba/ETL_IBIShotels/README.md

 - **Total Reservations:** Analyzed the number of reservations made over a period of time.
 - **Top Spending Customers:** Identified the top 10 customers who spent the most.
 - **Revenue Analysis:** Compared the revenue of competitor hotels vs. our brand.
-- **Peak Booking Date:** Determined the date with the highest number of reservations.
+- **Peak Events:** Determined importance of events in the number of reservations.

 ## 🛠 **Next Steps**